The Tiny Type Museum

 The museum includes a letterpress-printed book written for the project, Six Centuries of Type & Printing, in which Fleishman traces the development of type and printing starting before Gutenberg printed his Bible around 1450 up through the present day.
 This book acts as “docent” for the museum, providing insight into the stages in technological and artistic development that took place, and explaining the importance and nature of the artifacts.
 It also slides out neatly as part of a sled from the top of the museum case, and provides the visible name.

 Each museum also includes a curator’s guide that details each specific or category of artifact—and a secret compartment.

 The project started with a crowdfunding campaign that completed March 1, 2019.
-That plus subsequent pre-orders have led to 93 museums being sold, which shipped between October 2020 and January 2021.
+That plus subsequent orders led to 94 museums being sold.
+All orders were shipped starting October 2020.

 You can also order the book Six Centuries of Type & Printing as a separate item:

 Listen to the Tiny Typecast podcast series, which you can subscribe to via this RSS link, in Apple Podcasts, or in your favorite podcast app.
 In the series, Glenn speaks with people about how type and printing’s past keeps informing designers, printers, and others in the present.
 New episodes started airing March 1, 2021.

 Read about the development of the Tiny Type Blog and receive new posts to the blog via email.
 You can view photos of artifacts via this Flickr gallery.
 You can also watch this talk about type history and the museum on YouTube.

 You can also subscribe to Glenn’s very low-volume project announcements list for future updates about this and other projects.

 The Tiny Type Museum & Time Capsule is packed with historical and modern artifacts.